jsiegenthaler/homebridge-http-webhooks/README.md

 # Trigger change for boolean accessory
 To trigger a change of a boolean accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE`
+The new state must be either `true` or `false`, in lower case only.

 ## Contact sensor
 For contact sensors the value for `NEWSTATE` is either `true` for contact or `false` for no contact.
 If `autoRelease` is used, than the state will be released after `autoReleaseTime`, if not set 5 seconds.